 Benefits of Well-Draining Soil

 Well-draining soil is crucial for Ficus deltoides because it prevents waterlogged conditions that can lead to root rot and other fungal diseases.
 Adequate drainage allows the plant’s roots to breathe, absorb essential nutrients, and grow healthy.
-It also helps regulate moisture levels, preventing overwatering and the subsequent leaf drop.

 - Ensures proper aeration for roots